 Skip to main content

-Access MySQL data source via SSH Tunnel (Linux)
+Connect a Self-Managed MySQL Data Source to NineData via SSH Tunnel (Linux)

-• The SSH service is installed and enabled in the server of the target data source is located.
+• The SSH service is installed and running on the server that hosts the target data source.

-• The SSH configuration file (sshd_config) of the server of the target data source has following parameters setup:
+• The SSH configuration file (sshd_config) on the data source server contains the following settings:

 • AllowTcpForwarding yes